mrkrd/matlab_wrapper/README.rst

 Description
 -----------

-*matlab_wrapper* allows you to use MATLAB in an convenient way from your Python scripts and interactive shell.
+*matlab_wrapper* allows you to use MATLAB in a convenient way in Python.
+You can call MATLAB functions and access workspace variables directly from your Python scripts and interactive shell.
 MATLAB session is started in the background and appears as a regular Python module.

 *matlab_wrapper* talks to `MATLAB engine library`_ using ctypes_, so
 you do not have to compile anything!

+Numerical, logical, struct and cell arrays are supported.

 .. _`MATLAB engine library`: http://www.mathworks.com/help/matlab/matlab_external/introducing-matlab-engine.html